wildlava/explore/README.md

 De is no longer with us, but these games live on for me as a great memory of our friendship, and I hope that they allow a little piece of him to endure.

-Years later I dug up the old BASIC program and rewrote it in C (note that the C version and the BASIC version are no longer being maintained, so future adventure game files or newer revisions of the old ones won't work with the old code).
+Years later, I dug up the old BASIC program and rewrote it in C.

-A few years after this I rewrote the whole system in Java as a way to learn the language.
+A few years after this, I rewrote the whole system in Java as a way to learn the language.
 And years after that, I rewrote the whole thing in Python and later in Ruby.
+Currently, only the Python version is being maintained.

 ### To do ###